Actindo-AG/Documentation/DataHub/UserInterface/01a_Attributes.md

 - *Key*
     Attribute key.
 In the *Edit attribute* view, this field is locked.

+- *UPDATE KEY*
+    Click this button to edit the attribute key.
+The *Update attribute key* window is displayed, see [Update attribute key](#update-attribute-key).

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Multi-language*
     This toggle indicates whether the attribute is multi-language or not.
 In the *Edit attribute* view, this toggle is read-only.